 Beyond this, Biotropica also engage in philanthropic activities that further environmental or social good both locally in Australia and supporting sustainable development in the Asia-Pacific.

-Biotropica Australia is pleased to assist with funding of the Max Benjamin Elementary School in Papua New Guinea’s West New Britain Province.
+Biotropica Australia has assisted with funding the Max Benjamin Elementary School in Papua New Guinea’s West New Britain Province.
 Founded by long time locals Max and Cecile Benjamin, the school educates children from local villages who would previously have either not had the opportunity to attend school, or would have travelled long distances twice daily to attend another school.
-Papua New Guinea is a focus location of Biotropica’s overseas services, so the company is pleased to contribute to the education and potential of the PNG people as they manage their remarkable island nation.
+Papua New Guinea is a focus location of Biotropica’s overseas services, so the company is always pleased to contribute to the education and potential of the PNG people as they manage their remarkable island nation.

-World renowned environmental economist Pavan Sukdev gave the first address of his recent Australian tour at the Society for Ecological Restoration Australasia’s Inaugural Conference at the University of WA, Perth in November 2012.
+World renowned environmental economist Pavan Sukdev gave the first address of his Australian tour at the Society for Ecological Restoration Australasia’s Inaugural Conference at the University of WA, Perth in November 2012.
 His keynote speech ‘Can Today’s Corporation Deliver Tomorrow’s Economy’ was a thought-provoking message to all organisations about the way we do business in terms of social equity, and transparency in valuing environmental services.
 As Pavan says, ‘to change what we value, we have to change what we measure’.
-Biotropica Australia is pleased to have sponsored Pavan’s visit as part of our commitment to sustainability at all levels.
+Biotropica Australia was pleased to sponsor Pavan’s visit as part of their commitment to sustainability at all levels.

-Biotropica Australia has sponsored the position as Field Officer at Chiang Mai University’s Forest Restoration Research Unit (FORRU-CMU) since May 2010.
-This support has allowed FORRU to continue its mainstream research and education activities to promote restoration of forest ecosystems in Thailand and other SE Asian countries and to branch out into new areas, such as mine-land restoration, development of assisted natural regeneration ANR and urban forestry.
+Biotropica Australia has sponsored the position of Field Officer at Chiang Mai University’s Forest Restoration Research Unit (FORRU-CMU).
+Biotropica’s support has allowed FORRU to continue its mainstream research and education activities to promote restoration of forest ecosystems in Thailand and other SE Asian countries and to branch out into new areas, such as mine-land restoration, development of assisted natural regeneration ANR and urban forestry.